Leatherface75/fuTelldus/README.md

 News in this fork (androidemil):
 ----------------------------------
+2015, August 22

+ 1. Possibility to use weather-display.com weather stations as shared sensors
+ 2. bugfixes

 2015, August 9

  1. More advanced schemas/event handling for devices
  2. Sensor statistics (min, avg, max) for many different periods (12hours, 24hours, today, this/last month, this/last year, custom)
  3. Click on sensor in first page to get sensor statistics and information
  4. Possible to select to use CSOMs blue or DICOs grey layout.
  5. Added favicon
  6. Added shell scripts for setting up cron jobs on synology through synology control panel
  7. Added synology installation instructions

 News in CSOMs fork used as a base for this fork.